-PLEASE NOTE: An Affiliated Activity is any activity, event, or meeting that is held at any time from 3 days before (Thursday, March 1) through 2 days after (Friday, March 9) the 2018 Conference on Retroviruses and Opportunistic Infections (CROI) and targeted toward or includes any REGISTRANTS of CROI.
+PLEASE NOTE: An Affiliated Activity is any activity, event, or meeting, including virtual meetings and conference calls, held at any time from 3 days before (Thursday, March 5) through 2 days after (Friday, March 13) the 2020 Conference on Retroviruses and Opportunistic Infections (CROI) and targeted toward or includes any REGISTRANTS of CROI.

 The goal of CROI is to promote meaningful and high-level interchange of scientific ideas to find better ways to prevent and treat HIV and AIDS and to one day develop a cure.
 In support of that goal, organizations (eg, commercial companies, their agents, not-for-profit groups, and government agencies) that wish to hold meetings targeted to or involving any CROI attendee(s) and taking place around the time of the conference and within its vicinity must complete the Affiliated Activity application, be approved, and comply with the guidelines below.